 Newspaper accounts say that the morning after she returned home, Jerusha made pancakes for her daughter and three grandchildren:

 "The daughter, Mrs. Morse, sent word to her mother not to eat any more of the cakes; she came into her daughter’s room, and in about five minutes was taken with the most violent and racking vomiting.

-"The body was opened and a considerable quantity of arsenic taken out.
-The cakes that remained were examined, and pieces of poison were found in them. “
+"The body was opened and a considerable quantity of arsenic taken out," reported the newspaper.
+"The cakes that remained were examined, and pieces of poison were found in them. “

 With no proof against James in the murder, the authorities could do nothing more than question him and let him go.
-He and Lovisa would move to Centerville in western New York, where they passed away, her in 1841 and him in 1845.
+He and Lovisa would move to Centerville in western New York, where they passed away, she in 1841 and he in 1845.

 At the funeral of Jerusha Brewster, the minister, Rev. Waterman, chose to deliver a sermon aimed at her killer.
 He spoke on the Biblical passage from Corinthians: "For we must all appear before the judgment seat of Christ, so that each one may be paid back according to what he has done while in the body, whether good or evil."

 This story about Jerusha Brewster was updated in 2017.